Cameron machine

 The Cameron machine, later known as the Quay machine and Penrose machine, was a Republican political machine in Pennsylvania that controlled much of the state's politics for seven decades.
 Founded by antislavery Know Nothing and Republican Simon Cameron, it passed into control of his son J. Donald Cameron, later controlled by Matthew Quay and finally Boies Penrose.
 The organization was financially and fiscally conservative, favoring higher protective tariffs and representing business interests.

-The elder Cameron's leadership skills were contrasted with the weaker political abilities of his son Donald, and several Republican defeats resulted in a transfer of machine power into the hands of Quay, who proved to utilize the machine's powers with shrewd effectiveness.
+The elder Cameron's leadership skills were contrasted with the weaker political abilities of his son Donald, and several Republican defeats resulted in a transfer of machine power into the hands of Quay, who utilized the machine's powers with shrewd effectiveness.
 The baton of machine boss was then passed for a final time to Penrose, whose death ended its power and influence.

 History and timeline

 Simon Cameron establishes the machine

 The state Republican machine of Pennsylvania was first established by Simon Cameron, originally a Jacksonian Democrat who became a Know Nothing and eventually joined the Republican Party.
 Cameron, who previously in 1845 organized a coalition of Whigs, anti-Catholic activists, and protectionist Democrats that elected him to the Senate, rode the coattails of the rising Republican Party influence around 1860 to form the machine that would prove influential for decades to come.

 Previously a businessman, Cameron wielded power over state jobs and contracts to exert and cement his influence after his election to the United States Senate in the 1866 elections.
 Among patronage decisions, he transacted loans from Middletown Bank to loyal Republicans.